Gregbgarman/GregTreasureApp/README.md

 ### Motivation

-I saw this app as an opportunity to further my Android development skills by implementing new features such as direct messaging and creating a social media like environment.
-The app also provided me with the chance to use Google Firebase, as a backend, for the first time.
+This app was an opportunity to further Android development skills by implementing new features such as direct messaging and creating a social media like environment.
+The app also provided the chance to use Google Firebase, as a backend, for the first time.
 Lastly, many old skills would be reinforced in this project, as they would be essential to development.